bws9000/eat-shit-bot/README.md

 ## v1.0

 - Added reply function based on a phrase.
-- Now just add a retweet throttle so you don't go over the limit
+> Now just add a retweet throttle so you don't go over the tweet limit.
-- Also if you reply they turn your app off and tell you they "muzzled" you
+> Also if you reply they turn your app off and tell you they "muzzled" you.
-- happy twitter development!
-I'm outta here :)
+> Happy Twitter Development!
+Eat Shit! :)

 # eat-shit-bot
 > Lmao